paulahemsi/piscine_cpp/module_08/README.md

 STL: Standard template library

+Put in simple terms, the standard template library (STL) is a set of template classes and functions that supply the programmer with:

+* Containers for storing information
+* Iterators for accessing the information stored
+* Algorithms for manipulating the content of the containers

 ## containers

 holds elements and iterators (the containers equivalents of pointers, providing structured access to elements)

 a set of values and a set of cohersive operations on these values

+Containers are STL classes that are used to store data.
+STL supplies two types of container classes:
+* *Sequential containers*
+* *Associative containers*

+*Container Adapters* are variants of the same with reduced functionality to support a specific purpose

 | Sequential | Associative | Adapters  |
 |------------|-------------|-----------|